What do celebrities like Meghan Markle, Jennifer Aniston, Madonna, and Gwenyth Paltrow have in common? They’ve all devotees to face yoga.

 This exercise helps by plumping the face for a youthful and healthy glow.

-Start by pursing your lips together and smile like you are putting blush, then place your fingers on either side of the mouth under the apples of the cheeks, slide the fingers up so that the cheeks are lifting, and hold for 30 seconds.
+Start by pursing your lips together and smiling like you are putting blush, then place your fingers on either side of the mouth under the apples of the cheeks, slide the fingers up so that the cheeks are lifting, and hold for 30 seconds.

 Repeat the exercise eight times and pair with face creams that contain aloe for facial elasticity.